 One of the advantages of having employees in an office space setting is the ease of management.
 It is simple to have frequent interactions to check on deadlines, assess the progress of a project, and have team members interact to facilitate communication and understanding.

-The Rise of Remote Work… And New Challenges
+The Rise of Remote Work … And Its Challenges

-In the last year, businesses of all types moved from onsite work to remote work, now becoming a network of multiple virtual offices.
+During the pandemic, businesses of all types moved from onsite work to remote work.
+It turned the business into a network of multiple virtual offices.
 Naturally, this change created stress for management teams in evaluating employees’ productivity and keeping the lines of communication open.

-For many businesses, the first step to address this challenge was to find tracking and productivity management software.
+For many businesses, the first step to address the remote work challenge was to find tracking and productivity management software.
 This also included adding regular meetings using Zoom, Microsoft Teams, GoToMeeting, or other platforms and software options.
 Unfortunately, this additional tracking had negative effects.

 The Problem with Tracking